CIG-GitHub/py-vector/docs/design-philosophy.md

 ## **Principle 4 — Explicit Is Better Than Implicit**

 Ambiguity leads to bugs.
-Jib avoids “cleverness” that conceals meaning.
+Serif avoids “cleverness” that conceals meaning.

 - No automatic type inference beyond what Python already does.
 - No silent coercions except those Python performs natively.